Bootstrap Robust Prescriptive Analytics: Numerical Example

-We discuss a data-driven news vendor problem in Section \ref{ssec:news-vendor} and a data-driven portfolio allocation problem in Section \ref{ssec:portfolio-problem}.
-Both of these problems are prescriptive analytics problems stated generally in \eqref{prob:data-analytics} for a particular loss function $L$.
-For both problems, we consider the nominal and bootstrap robust supervised learning formulations discussed in this paper.
-We briefly discuss first how our supervised learning formulations were solved and trained in practice.
+We first briefly discuss how our supervised learning formulations were solved and trained in practice.
 All algorithms were implemented in \texttt{Julia} \citep{bezanson2017julia}.

-The nominal Nadaraya-Watson and nearest neighbors formulations of \cite{bertsimas2014predictive} were implemented with the help of the \texttt{Convex} package developed by \citet{udell2014convex}.
+The nominal Nadaraya-Watson and nearest neighbors formulations of \citet{hannah2010nonparametric,rudin2014big,bertsimas2014predictive} were implemented with the help of the \texttt{Convex.jl} package developed by \citet{udell2014convex}.
 Taking advantage of the dual representations given in Lemmas \ref{lemma:nw-dual-representation} and \ref{lemma:nn-dual-representation}, the same procedure was followed for their robust counterparts with respect to the bootstrap distance function as well.
 The corresponding exponential cone optimization problems were solved numerically with the \texttt{ECOS} interior point solver by \citet{domahidi2013ECOS}.

 Both the Nadaraya-Watson and nearest neighbors formulations require several hyper parameters such as the smoother function $S$ or the number of neighbors to be learned from data.
-We will use synthetic training data based on a known model $\mb M^\star$ which allows us to generate as much data as desired.
 We considered a Nadaraya-Watson formulation using the Gaussian smoother function given in Figure \ref{fig:kernels}.
-Likewise, we considered the classical nearest neighbors formulation with the Mahalanobis distance metric $d(m=(x, y), \bar x) = (x-\bar x)\tpose \Sigma^{-1}_{n, t} (x-\bar x)$ based on the empirical variance $\Sigma_{n, t} \defn \sum_{\mf M_{n, t}} (x-\mu_{n, t}) \cdot (x-\mu_{n, t})\tpose/n$ and the empirical mean of the auxiliary data $\mu_{n, t}\defn \sum_{\mf M_{n, t}} x/n$.
-Potential ties among equidistant points were broken based on the size of their labels.
-The bandwidth parameter $h_n$ and the number of nearest neighbors $k_n$ were determined based on the squared prediction loss performance of the corresponding Nadaraya-Watson or nearest neighbors predictive learner on ten data sets cross validated from the training data.
+Likewise, we considered the classical nearest neighbors formulation with the Mahalanobis distance metric based on the empirical variance and the empirical mean of the covariate data.
+Potential ties among equidistant points were broken based on the method discussed by \citet{gyorfi2006distribution}.
+The bandwidth parameter $h(n)$ and the number of nearest neighbors $k(n)$ were determined based on the squared prediction loss performance of the corresponding Nadaraya-Watson or nearest neighbors predictive learner on ten data sets cross validated from the training data.